If you only have 48 hours in Taipei, you really have to make the most of your time.

 I really hope you enjoyed reading this 2 days Taipei itinerary.
 You can get the checklist with all the activities as a free printable if you sign up to my mailing list.

-I would have loved to stay much longer and also explore the regions surrounding Taipei much more.
+I would have loved to stay much longer and do some other crazy and fun things in Taipei and also explore the regions surrounding Taipei much more.
 Next time I visit Taipei a day trip to Maokong via gondola is definitely on the agenda.

 If there is anything else you would like to know, or have any questions about the places I visited don’t hesitate to ask in the comments below!